Gabrielnero000/PBR-Playground/Welcome file.md

 Hey, welcome!

-This project is the register of my Physical Based Rendering (PBR) study, experiences and interesting stuffs that i find
+This project is the register of my Physical Based Rendering (PBR) study, experiences and interesting stuffs.
+I'm starting this repository with almost any knowlge
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTg2MjY4MjI4OF19
+eyJoaXN0b3J5IjpbLTE3NTIwMjc3NjVdfQ==
 -->